The use of combustible cladding on buildings is a safety concern for Queenslanders.

 The Checklist process is designed to identify which buildings are affected by combustible cladding and whether cladding rectification work is likely to be required to achieve an acceptable level of safety.
 The deadline for building owners to submit the Checklist without penalty closed on 3 May 2021.

 Building owners are responsible for ensuring the safety of occupants.
-Owners of buildings which meet the criteria for the Safer Buildings Program were required to register their building and complete the Checklist regardless of the 3 May 2021 deadline having passed.
+Owners of buildings which meet the criteria for the Safer Buildings Program were required to register their building and complete the Checklist by 3 May 2021.
 Failure to do so is an offence and may result in regulatory action, including monetary penalties and prosecution in the Magistrate's court.

 Building Regulation 2021